Immunofluorescence: Limitations

 Basic concept of the ABC-method: Primary antibody binds to the antigen, before binding to the biotinylated secondary antibody.
 Avidin-Biotin enzyme complex (ABC) then attaches to the secondary antibody.

 Immunofluorescence is only limited to fixed (i.e. dead) cells, when studying structures within the cell, as antibodies generally do not penetrate intact cellular or subcellular membranes in living cells, because they are large proteins.
 To visualize these structures, antigenic material must be fixed firmly on its natural localization inside the cell.
 To study structures within living cells, in combination with fluorescence, one can utilize recombinant proteins containing fluorescent protein domains, e.g., green fluorescent protein (GFP).
 The GFP-technique involves altering the genetic information of the cells.

-A significant problem with immunofluorescence is photobleaching, the fluorophores permanent loss of ability to emit light.
-To mitigate the risk of photobleaching one can employ different strategies.
-By reducing or limiting the intensity, or timespan of light exposure, the absorption-emission cycle of fluorescent light is decreased, thus preserving the fluorophores functionality.
+A significant problem with immunofluorescence is photobleaching, the fluorophore's permanent loss of ability to emit light.
+To mitigate the risk of photobleaching, one can employ different strategies.
+By reducing or limiting the intensity, or timespan of light exposure, the absorption-emission cycle of fluorescent light is decreased, thus preserving the fluorophore's functionality.
 One can also increase the concentration of fluorophores, or opt for more robust fluorophores that exhibit resilience against photobleaching such as Alexa Fluors, Seta Fluors, or DyLight Fluors.

 Basic concept of the LSAB-method: Utilizes a Streptavidin–enzyme conjugate for the identification of the biotinylated secondary antibody which is bound to the primary antibody.
 This approach is applicable when the Avidin–Biotin complex in the ABC method becomes too large.

 Other problems that may arise when using immunofluorescence techniques include autofluorescence, spectral overlap and non-specific staining.
 Autofluorescence includes the natural fluorescence emitted from the sample tissue or cell itself.
 Spectral overlap happens when a fluorophore has a broad emission specter, that overlaps with the specter of another fluorophore, thus giving rise to false signals.
 Non-specific staining occurs when the antibody, containing the fluorophore, binds to unintended proteins because of sufficient similarity in the epitope.
 This can lead to false positives.
-In studying the specificity of IgG staining as a method of assessing blood brain barrier leaks in mice, a 2025 study found complete reduction in non-specific staining with heating brain sections to 75°C and significant reductions with a combination of hydrogen peroxide pretreatment and catalase inhibitor 3-AT.
+In studying the specificity of IgG staining as a method of assessing blood brain barrier leaks in mice, a 2025 study found complete reduction in non-specific staining with heating brain sections to 75 °C and significant reductions with a combination of hydrogen peroxide pretreatment and catalase inhibitor 3-AT.